intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

    tools almost matter more than the protocols.
 1. The overall ecosystem is still fragmented for both protocols and data models.
-SNMP is still used extensively for monitoring, and the CLI is still heavily relied on in many networks.
-Popular protocols include SNMP, CLI, NETCONF, RESTCONF, gNMI, etc.
+SNMP is still used extensively for monitoring, and the CLI is still heavily relied on for configuration in many networks.
+Popular protocols include SNMP, NETCONF, RESTCONF, and gNMI.
 1. Documentation about the architecture and usage of the network management ecosystem is lacking.
 More work is needed to create general architecture documentation, deployment guides, tutorials,